t3dotgg/t3-astro/src/pages/blog/posts/announcing-ping.md

 ![twitter-banner.png](/images/announcing-ping/twitter.png)

 Have you ever tried streaming with your friends before?
 If you have, then you know it’s one of the most painful processes in content creation.
-Interaction is the life blood of live content, and _the tools to interact with your friends live are terrible_.
+Interaction is the life blood of live content, and the tools to interact with your friends live are rough.

-Existing solutions like [StreamYard](https://streamyard.com/) and [Stream Club](https://www.stream.club/) were built for people who _want to be creators_, but sadly they fail those who already create.
+Existing solutions like [StreamYard](https://streamyard.com/) and [Stream Club](https://www.stream.club/) were built for people who _want_ to be creators, but sadly they fail those who already create.
 Most professional creators avoid them entirely, instead using a combination of Zoom/Discord, OBS, screen capture and duct tape.

 We think we can do better.